open-webrtc-toolkit/owt-client-native/talk/ics/docs/ios/ios.md

 # 1 Introduction {#section1}
 The Intel CS for WebRTC Client SDK for iOS provides the tools for developing iOS native WebRTC applications using Objective-C APIs.
 This document describes all the APIs available in the SDK and how to use them.

-This SDK is interoperable with the Intel CS WebRTC Client SDK for JavaScript\* and Android\*.
+This SDK is interoperable with the Intel CS WebRTC Client SDK for JavaScript\*, C++ and Android\*.

 Refer to the Release Notes for the latest information in the SDK release package, including features, bug fixes and known issues.

 # 2 Supported platforms {#section2}
-The Intel CS for WebRTC Client SDK for iOS supports in iOS 8.0 and later versions.
+The Intel CS for WebRTC Client SDK for iOS supports in iOS 9.0 and later versions.

 The following devices have been tested using this SDK:

-- iPhone* 5, 5s, 6 and 7 Plus
+- iPhone* 6, 7 Plus and X.
 - iPad Air*

 # 3 Getting started {#section3}
 The release package includes two sample applications to get you started quickly with the SDK.
 The following three static libraries are provided in the SDK along with their respective headers:

+- ICS.framework - a framework including a shared library providing the abilities to connect to conference server or another Intel CS for WebRTC P2P endpoint.
+- WebRTC.framework - a framework providing WebRTC features.
+You can find its source code at https://webrtc.googlesource.com/src.
+We modified some code make it work with OpenSSL.
-- libwoogeen.a - this library includes all the WebRTC features.
+- libicsdeps.a - some dependencies for WebRTC and ICS.
 - libsioclient.a - this library includes Socket.IO C++ client without TLS features.
 - libsioclient_tls.a - this library includes the Socket.IO C++ client with TLS features.